cs50/docs/_pages/web/2018/x/projects/1/project1.md

 * **Logout**: Logged in users should be able to log out of the site.
 * **Import**: Provided for you in this project is a file called `books.csv`, which is a spreadsheet in CSV format of 5000 different books.
-  Each one has an ISBN nubmer, a title, an author, and a publication year.
+  Each one has an ISBN number, a title, an author, and a publication year.
   In a Python file called `import.py` separate from your web application, write a program that will take the books and import them into your PostgreSQL database.
 You will first need to